gclen/abcs-of-data-science-quarto/posts/2020-09-27-j-is-for-jaccard/index.md

 As a more concrete example let’s imagine that we have collected a list of people’s favourite pizza toppings and we want to find which people are most similar.

-* Kara likes pepperoni, mushrooms, and green pepper
+* Kara likes pepperoni, mushrooms, and green peppers
 * Zach likes ham, pineapple, and jalapeno peppers
 * Rodney also likes pepperoni, mushrooms, and green peppers
 * Sophie likes olives, ham, pepperoni, and mushrooms